Detect Any Shadow: Segment Anything for Video Shadow Detection: Experiment

-\textbf{Generalization ability.} To validate the generalization ability of our method, we directly test the model on the VISAD dataset~\cite{lu2022video}.
-We compared our method with state-of-the-art methods, including TVSD~\cite{chen2021triple}, STICT~\cite{lu2022video}, and SC-Cor~\cite{ding2022learning}.
-Figure~\ref{fig:general} shows the visual comparison results, demonstrating that ShadowSAM exhibits better generalization ability in new environments.
+\textbf{Generalization ability.} To validate the generalization ability of our method, we randomly select 10 videos from the VISAD test dataset~\cite{lu2022video} and directly test our model on them.
+We compare our method with state-of-the-art methods, including FSD~\cite{hu2021revisiting}, TVSD~\cite{chen2021triple}, and SC-Cor~\cite{ding2022learning}.
+Table~\ref{tab:gen_sam} presents the quantitative comparison results, indicating that our method achieves the best performance among all four metrics.
+In addition, Figure~\ref{fig:general} shows the visual comparison results, demonstrating that ShadowSAM exhibits better generalization ability in new environments.